dojo/widgets/src/title-pane/README.md

 # @dojo/widgets/title-pane

 Dojo's `TitlePane` component can be used to display content inside a window with a titlebar.
 When the titlebar is clicked, the content collapses.
-This component provides default styling for the titlebar, and content area, and will respond to different screen sizes responsively.

 ## Features

 - Content can be prevented from collapsing
+- Provides default styling for the titlebar and content area that responds responsively to different screen sizes

 ### Keyboard Usage